mehami24/LATN102/translation2.md

 A. Grammatical analysis
 Place each verbal idea (clause, indirect statement, participial expression) on a separate line, indented to show its level of subordination.
 Italicize the verb of each unit by surrounding it with asterisks.

-1. Deianira non poterat transire
+1. Deianira uxor Herculis *non poterat transire* flumen magnum

-> uxor Herculis ❌

-> flumen magnum ❌

-> cui nomen Evenus erat
+> cui nomen Evenus *erat*

-centaurum Nessum auxilium rogavit
+centaurum Nessum auxilium *rogavit*

-> qui filius Ixionis et Nubis erat
+> qui filius Ixionis et Nubis *erat*

-2. Hic Deianiram sublatam uiolare uoluit ❌
+2. Hic Deianiram *violare voluit*  ❌

-> in flumine ipso❌
+> sublatam in flumine ipso

-3. > Huc Hercules cum interuenisset
+3. > Huc Hercules cum *interuenisset*

-> et Deianira cum fidem eius implorasset
+> et Deianira cum fidem eius *implorasset*

-Nessum sagittis confixit.
+Nessum sagittis *confixit*.

-4. > ille moriens ❌
+4. ille moriens

->> cum sciret sagittas Hydrae Lernaeae magnam vim habere ❌
+> cum *sciret* sagittas Hydrae Lernaeae magnam vim *habere* ❌

->>> felle tinctas  ❌
+>> felle tinctas  ❌

-sanguinem suum exceptum  ❌
+Deianirae sanguinem suum exceptum *dedit*  ❌

-> Deianirae dedit  ❌
-> et id philtrum esse dixit. ❌
+et id philtrum *esse dixit*. ❌

 B. Grammatical questions
 Identify the antecedent of cui, and its gender and number.
 Then explain what case cui is, and how it functions in the relative clause.
 (I.e., why is cui in this case?)
 > the antecedent of cui is flumen magnum.
 It is neuter singular.
-It is in the dative because the river was given the name Evenus and dative is the givers/takers case.
-It's the indirec object.❌
+It is in the dative because the river was given the name Evenus and dative is the givers/takers case.❌

 Identify the form of transire.
 Explain why you placed it in the clause you chose.
 > transire is in the present active infinitive.
-It is in the independent clause because it is the main verb of the sentence.❌
+It is in the first clause because it is part of an indirect statement (paired with possum).❌

 sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.